InertialAR: Autoregressive 3D Molecule Generation with Inertial Frames

-\textbf{How to define the directions of inertial frame axes?} The orthonormal $I$ is the basis.
-Meanwhile, there are eight possible combinations for the directions or signs of the x-, y-, and z-axes, given by $\{\pm 1, \pm 1, \pm1 \}$, respectively.
-First, we enforce the ordering of the x-y-z axis to be right-handed, {\ie}, the determinant of $I$ to be 1, not -1.
-This still gives us four possible combinations.
-Then we can define a unique direction for each molecule system by introducing a fourth node, as in~\Cref{theorem:fourth_node}.
+\textbf{How to define the directions of canonical inertial frame axes?} Let ${E} = [{e}_1, {e}_2, {e}_3]$ denote the orthonormal matrix formed by these eigenvectors.
+The orthonormal matrix ${E}$ serves as the coordinate basis.
+Meanwhile, there are eight possible sign combinations for the $x$-, $y$-, and $z$-axes, given by $\{\pm 1, \pm 1, \pm 1\}$, respectively.
+First, we enforce a right-handed coordinate system, {\ie}, the determinant of ${E}$ to be $+1$, not $-1$.
+This still leaves four possible sign assignments.

-\begin{theorem} For an inertial frame $F$, we build up the corresponding right-handed axes as coordinate systems $Q$.
-Then we need to incorporate a fourth point that is not on the y-z plane or x-z plane to uniquely determine the directions of the coordinate system with one rotation transformation matrix. \end{theorem}
+\textbf{Sign disambiguation under generic conditions.} Once the principal-axis ordering is fixed, a fourth point with nonzero $x$- and $y$-coordinates in the principal-axis basis provides a sufficient condition for resolving the residual sign ambiguity.
+In particular, under distinct principal moments and deterministic anchor selection, requiring the anchor to lie in the first quadrant uniquely determines the sign assignment among the four right-handed candidates. ~\Cref{sec:fourth_node} provides a formal statement and proof under these assumptions.

-For detailed proof, please check~\Cref{sec:fourth_node}.
-As illustrated in \Cref{theorem:fourth_node}, we must include a fourth node to uniquely determine the directions of the three axes.
+In practice, we therefore include a fourth node to resolve the directions of the three axes.
 To achieve this, we consider a fourth node $\vx_4$ that is not on the y-z plane or x-z plane and has the largest distance to the origin.
-Then we define the \textit{requirement} that x-$\vx_4$-z and $\vx_4$-y-z are also right-handed; in other words, this requirement is essentially saying that $\vx_4$ should be in the first quadrant of the x-y plane.
-For implementation, $\vx_4$ is a 3D point whose projection onto the x–y plane falls into one of the four quadrants: the first, second, third, or fourth quadrant, depending on the signs of its x and y coordinates.
-Each of them defines the signs (or directions) of the inertial frame axes, as illustrated in~\Cref{fig:fourth_node}.
+We then define the \textit{requirement} that x-$\vx_4$-z and $\vx_4$-y-z are also right-handed; in other words, this requirement is essentially saying that $\vx_4$ should be in the first quadrant of the x-y plane.
+For implementation, $\vx_4$ is a 3D point whose projection onto the x--y plane falls into one of the four quadrants: the first, second, third, or fourth quadrant, depending on the signs of its x and y coordinates.
+Each of them defines the signs (or directions) of the canonical inertial frame axes (\Cref{fig:fourth_node}).